 BIDS: Brain Imaging Dataset Specification¶

 Recently, there has been growing interest to share datasets across labs and even on public repositories such as openneuro.
-In order to make this a successful enterprise, it is necessary to have some standards in how the data are named and organized.
+In order to make this a succesful enterprise, it is necessary to have some standards in how the data are named and organized.
 Historically, each lab has used their own idiosyncratic conventions, which can make it difficult for outsiders to analyze.
 In the past few years, there have been heroic efforts by the neuroimaging community to create a standardized file organization and naming practices.
 This specification is called BIDS for Brain Imaging Dataset Specification.